 - Test results: third party and self-reported data on performance and safety

 Within each section, users can easily filter and search products based on design characteristics, geography, and test performance, including using guidelines and standards established by the International Organization for Standardization (ISO)’s International Workshop Agreement (IWA).

 These sections are integrated with each other.
 For example, from a stove entry page, users are linked directly to test results for that stove.

 For more definitions of test results metrics, test protocols, fuel types, and stove characteristics, see the Catalog glossary.

 Many test results in the Catalog have corresponding IWA performance tiers, while others do not.
 Test results following protocols consistent with the IWA requirements and reporting requirements can be mapped to IWA Tiers for overall emissions, indoor emissions, efficiency, and safety.
 These protocols include the Water Boiling Test version 4.1.2 and above, and the Biomass Stove Safety Protocol.
 The IWA tiers have been replaced by the ISO TC 285 standard and technical report on harmonized laboratory test protocols and voluntary performance targets (VPTs), both published in 2018.
 We are in the process of updating the Catalog to include reporting and search functions specific to the ISO standard and VPTs.
 Inclusion in the Catalog does not reflect or imply an endorsement by the Clean Cooking Alliance.
-For more information on the tiers and how they can be used, see IWA Tiers of Performance.
+More about the VPTs.